 Seminar courses are related to your research.
 There are three compulsory courses:

 - Special Research for Computer and Information Sciences

 - Special Seminar for Computer and Information Sciences

 - CIS Global Seminar

 The first two courses, which are taught by your research supervisor, are completed when your master’s thesis is accepted.
-CIS Global Seminar is a special course for not only double degree students but also for exchange students.
+CIS Global Seminar is a special course for all students.
 It may include visiting leading companies and talking with their engineers and researchers.

 Master’s Thesis Supervisor

-Contact a double degree program committee member.
+Contact a supervisor of your choice.
 It is desirable to decide your supervisor before coming to Japan.